Telegram-Mini-Apps/telegram-apps/packages/documentation/docs/apps-communication/events.md

 :::caution

-In this code, we assumed, that `message` event is sent only by native application which is not always true in real applications.
-Additionally, we didn't check if `data` is really `string`.
-Don't forget to check each type and appropriately process incoming event.
+In this code, we assumed, that `message` event is sent only by the native application which is not always true in real applications.
+Additionally, we didn't check if `data` is really of type `string`.
+Don't forget to check each type and appropriately process incoming events.

 :::

 ## Desktop, mobile and Windows Phone

-Desktop, mobile and Windows Phone version of Telegram does not use method, described in previous section.
+Desktop, mobile, and Windows Phone versions of Telegram don’t use the method, described in the previous section.
 They do it in a bit unusual way.
-First thing developer should know, is in case, when Telegram needs to emit event, it will insert JavaScript code, which calls globally defined function.
-Here is an
+The first thing developer should know, is in case, when Telegram needs to emit an event, it will insert JavaScript code, which calls a globally defined function.
+Here is an example:
-example:

 ```typescript
 window.Telegram.WebView.receiveEvent('popup_closed', {button_id: 'cancel'});